vsoch/www.sherlock.stanford.edu/README.md

 ### Deploying

 Deployment should happen automatically when a change is committed on GitHub.
-Travis CI will take [care](https://github.com/stanford-rc/sherlock/blob/web_theme/.travis.yml) of the following steps:
+Travis CI will take [care](https://github.com/stanford-rc/www.sherlock.stanford.edu/blob/theme/.travis.yml) of the following steps:
   * build the theme from the freshly-committed source files,
-  * checkout the `web_docs` branch
+  * checkout the `docs` branch
-  * copy the compiled theme to the theme directory (`theme/`) in the `web_docs` branch
+  * copy the compiled theme to the theme directory (`theme/`) in the `docs` branch
-  * commit the changes in the `web_docs` branch
+  * commit the changes in the `docs` branch

 If everything goes well, the automated Travis CI commit should trigger a new build of the whole documentation, with the updated theme, and a deployment to the website.